-Traditional songs from Germany, Austria, The Netherlands, Czech Republic, American folk, variety music, a little old country, a little 1980's, and even a few originals thrown in!
+Cherished and charming traditional songs from Germany, Austria, Switzerland, The Netherlands, Czech Republic, American folk, variety music, a little old country, a little 1980's, and even a few originals thrown in!

-Accordion, vocals, yodeling, singing saw, Alphorn (Ricola!): Ross is one of the most talented and dynamic German folk accordionists in Texas.
-His true passion for the German folk music really shows in his playing style.
+Accordion, vocals, yodeling, singing saw, Alphorn: Ross is one of the most talented and dynamic German folk accordionists in Texas.
+His true passion for the German and Alpine folk music really shows in his playing style.
 When Ross plays the accordion, you can be sure that every note you hear is being played with love, live at that moment without sequencers or pre-recorded tracks.
 He has been described as a master accordion player by the people in Telgte Germany where the band played a concert for the Telgte Tomball Sister City members and Telgte dignitaries in April 2018.

 Ross is a Houstonian born from German descent who studied accordion under Lynlee Alley, Steve Habemacher, Terry Cavanagh, and Bill Palmer Sr. He majored in music (with a minor in voice) at the University of Missouri at Kansas City under Joan Cochran Sommers, graduating in 2000.
-He toured Europe several times with the UMKC accordion orchestra, and sang in Carnegie Hall.
-He speaks some German, and when he sings, the ladies swoon.
-He plays two different accordions in the shows; An acoustic Beltuna accordion full of reeds, and Helicon bass for a truly traditional sound, and a Roland V Accordion (all digital) adding a wide range of instrumental sounds and styles to the show.
+He toured Europe several times with the UMKC accordion orchestra, and has sung in Carnegie Hall.
+He speaks some German, and when he sings, everyone listens!
+He plays two different accordions in the shows; An acoustic Beltuna accordion full of reeds, and Helicon bass for a truly traditional sound, and a Styrischer Harmonica, a traditional Austrian diatonic "button box".
 Before forming the band, Ross played solo at private parties and German club events.
 In his teen years, he rocked his Clements high school talent show, and was invited to sit in with the local German band Alpenfest.
 As mentioned earlier, Ross is an accomplished singer, performing the National Anthem and God Bless America at various festivals, and singing the Lord's Prayer, Ave Maria, and hymns in church, at weddings, and at solemn gatherings.

-Tuned Austrian cowbells, vocals, yodeling, Autoharp, Holzernes G'lachter (Bavarian xylophone), Boombas (drum set on schtick), Washboard, and a collection of other percussive toys: Valina is high energy and very enthusiastic about the folk music she sings and plays.
-She is a Houstonian born of Dutch / German descent, has 40 years experience performing on the stage for audiences of all types, speaks Dutch, some German, and can do a rowdy German accent.
-She fronts for the band, invites guests to play cowbells, sing along, and leads audiences into social folk dances and boisterous German style fun.
+Tuned Austrian cowbells, vocals, yodeling, Autoharp, Holzernes G'lachter (Bavarian xylophone), Teufelsgeige (drum set on schtick), and a collection of other percussive toys: Valina is high energy and very enthusiastic about the folk music she sings and plays.
+She is a Houstonian born of Dutch / German descent, has 45 years experience performing on the stage for audiences of all types, speaks Dutch, some German, and can do a rowdy German accent.
+She fronts for the band, invites guests to play cowbells, sing along, and leads audiences into social folk dances and boisterous Biergarten style fun.
 Her vocals have been described as "effervescent" by Navy Veteran Mike in Pearland.
-Before forming the band, she performed with Terry Cavanagh and the Alpine Express (where she earned the nick-name "ricochet"), rabble roused at German themed corporate events, and worked as emcee for several German festivals beginning in 1998.
+Before forming the band, she performed with Terry Cavanagh and the Alpine Express (where she earned the nick-name "ricochet" for her high energy), rabble roused at German themed corporate events, and worked as emcee for several German festivals beginning in 1998.
 She also worked as the cowbell fraulein in the Arborhaus Biergarten at the Texas Renaissance Festival 2005 - 2006.
-Valina still emcees for the Addison Oktoberfest, The Tomball German Heritage Festival, Tomball German Christmas Market, and the Galveston Oktoberfest.
+Valina still emcees for the Addison Oktoberfest, Oktoberfest Fort Worth, The Tomball German Heritage Festival, Tomball German Christmas Market, and a few others as availability allows.